viklund/courses/Metagenomics/1611/tutorials/scg_part3_2.md

 *Trimmomatic* is a collection of tools for reads pre-treatment.
 We will use it to cut the Illumina adaptor with ```ILLUMINACLIP``` giving the location of the sequences to be removed, as well as some parameters describing for example how many mismatches shold be tolerated. ```LEADING``` and ```TRAILING``` removes bases below the given threshold from the beginning and end of the read. ```SLIDINGWINDOW``` performs a sliding window quality trimming in a given window length (4) using given quality threshold (15).
 Finally, ```MINLEN``` specifies a length threshold for reads to be kept.
 In case after all of the pre-processing steps the reads get shorter than this threshold (36) they are discarded.
 You can read up on the details of these commands on the [Trimmomatic website](http://www.usadellab.org/cms/?page=trimmomatic)

-We first created a folder to store the trimmed files:
+We first create a folder to store the trimmed files:

 ```sh
 mkdir trimmed